 - Test anxiety

 Individual counseling is an opportunity to talk with a counselor about anything you choose and to work on particular issues which the two of you have defined.
-Sessions generally last about 50 minutes, one time per week.
+Sessions generally last about 50 minutes.

 Limitations for Treatment